 Setting up medical care at a race can be a difficult experience with lots of “what ifs?”
 What if the weather is warmer than usual?
 What if there is a cardiac arrest?
 What if the water for the runners isn’t delivered?
 What if we don’t have an ice immersion tub?

 All of these scenarios and more have occurred and could occur at races in the future.
 Even with the most careful and meticulous planning some scenarios just can’t be predicted.
-However, with each passing year, organization increases as lessons are learned and changes are implemented to improve the medical set up.
+However, with each passing year, organization of medical care improves as lessons are learned and changes are implemented to improve the medical set up.

-Many races have been running for several years, while others are just starting out.
-As a collective, event directors can help each other by sharing their race practices; from their best advice to what they would like to implement.
+Many races have been held for several years, while others are just starting out.
+As a collective, event directors can help each other by sharing their race practices, from their best advice to what they would like to see implemented in the future.

 A survey has been created by the IIRM for event directors to complete.
-The results of this will contribute to understanding current medical set up practices and help medical teams set up in the future.
+Results of this survey will contribute to better understanding of current medical set up practices and help medical teams set up in the future.